awsdocs/aws-greengrass-developer-guide/doc_source/group-role.md

    }
    ```

-   For more information, including examples that use the `query` option to filter results, see [Getting the Group ID](deployments.md#api-get-group-id)\.
+   For more information, including examples that use the `query` option to filter results, see [Getting the group ID](deployments.md#api-get-group-id)\.

 1. <a name="cli-list-groups-copy-id"></a>Copy the `Id` of the target group from the output\.